Here are a few of the much-enjoyed events and activities that are available at the Austin Dam Memorial Park.

 An array of artistry comes to this annual event.
 In addition to being able to watch wood carvers at work on their pieces, which are available for purchase, festival goers can see timed carving contests and browse through various craft vendors as well as nosh at the food stands set up for the event.

 Entertainment includes local solo artists and bands as well as Ceremonial Native Dancing.
-A rich blend of artistic tapestry blankets the Park for this week-long exhibit following the Dam Bluegrass Show in late July.
+A rich blend of artistic tapestry blankets the Park for this exhibit.

 An auction of select pieces from the carvers and craft vendors draw a nice crowd to wrap up the event on Sunday afternoon.
 Be a wise owl and don’t miss out.